AMSAT-NA/PacSatFSKBoard/NOTES.md

 * This board has the capacitor on the PA RF input added between the L35 inductor and the PA, so the TX\_PA\_DRV input/output connector (P13) can be used on this board.

+* The PA power input inductor (L37) has been changed to 100nH.

 ## Board 6 - First board I worked on for initial bringup